Esri/geodev-hackerlabs/design/apply_vector_basemap/lab.md

 ### Vector Basemaps

 Esri has introduced vector basemaps.
-There are several benefits to vector basemaps including high-res displays, smaller and easier to update and the ability to customize the look and feel of the basemaps.
+There are several benefits to vector basemaps including the ability to customize the map to change its content and symbology, including fonts.
+You can also turn on and off layers, change symbols for layers and switch to alternate local language in some areas.
 You can see them live [here](http://www.arcgis.com/home/search.html?q=owner:esri%20type:tile%20layer).

-In this lab you will swap your basemap with your favorite vector basemap.
+In this lab you will swap an existing basemap with your favorite vector basemap.

 ### Steps